12 Smart Ways to Use Bleach Cleaner

 4. Brighten up glass dishware

-Put the sparkle back in your glasses and dishes by adding a teaspoon of bleach to your soapy dishwater as you’re washing your glassware.
+Put the sparkle back in your glasses and dishes by adding a teaspoon of bleach cleaner to your soapy dishwater as you’re washing your glassware.
 Be sure to rinse well, and dry with a soft towel.
+Did you know you could put these surprising things in the dishwasher?

 5. Shine white porcelain